ififfy/flipflip/docs/effects.md

 This section controls the strobe effect.
 * Choose strobe on/off.
 Control color, strobe time (ms).
 * Choose delay on/off.
 Control delay time (ms).
-* Choose to strobe/delay for a constant duration (ms), random, or in a wave.
+* Choose to strobe/delay for a constant duration (ms), random, in a wave, or with the scene
 * Control strobe layer.
 If at "Behind All", control opacity.

 <details>